STAT545-UBC/STAT545-UBC-original-website/git05_github-connection.md

 This will drive you crazy in the long-run and make you reluctant to push.
 Read more [here](git06_credential-caching.html) about GitHub credential caching.

-Now is the perfect time to go there, since you have a functioning test repo.
+**Now is the perfect time to go there, since you have a functioning test repo.**

 ### Clean up

-When you're read to clean up, delete the local repo in the [shell](git09_shell.html):
+When you're ready to clean up, delete the local repo in the [shell](git09_shell.html):

 ``` bash
 cd ..